kiffpuppygames/lotto/README.md

 Why?
 Because I wanted to demonstrate an alternative option to the traditional OOP design, and I also thought it would be fun... it was.

+***NB: I'm on a linux machine and don't have a windows box close by so I have not yet tested on windows but am confident it will work.***

 ### Cons
 - Boilerplate and initial system architecture can be time-consuming.